MIPPL/nephele-org-website/public/content/developers/docs/programming-languages/javascript/index.md

 ## Understand the protocol {#understand-the-protocol}

-### The Ethereum virtual machine {#the-ethereum-virtual-machine}
+### The Nephele virtual machine {#the-Nephele-virtual-machine}

-There is a JavaScript implementation of [Ethereum's virtual machine](/developers/docs/evm/).
+There is a JavaScript implementation of [Nephele's virtual machine](/developers/docs/evm/).
 It supports the latest fork rules.
 Fork rules refer to changes made to the EVM as a result of planned upgrades.

 It's split out into various JavaScript packages that you can check out to better understand: